 Make sure you really reduce the sauce before pouring it on the cauliflower—the cauliflower already contains lots of moisture, so it may become soggy if the sauce is too wet.

-You can also mix in some sliced cremini mushrooms to bulk it up and add more veggies.
-If you aren’t vegetarian, add some bacon bits for an even richer, more savoury flavour.
+Mix in some sliced cremini mushrooms to bulk it up and add more veggies.
+If you aren’t vegetarian, you can add bacon bits for an even richer, more savoury flavour.

 Cheese, cheese, cheese